BOOKS TO READ BEFORE VISITING SAUDI ARABIA

 BY MANAL AL-SHARIF

-This is a memoir written by a Saudi woman who unexpectedly became an activist and a women's rights leader.
+"Daring to Drive" is a memoir written by a Saudi woman who unexpectedly became an activist and a women's rights leader.
 She grew up in a modest family in Mecca devoutly obeying the laws and customs of one of the most radical religious groups.
 However, education changed her views.
 Working in Aramco, she encountered numerous obstacles from difficulties finding a rental without a male guardian to having to hire a driver because the company shuttle only served the male section of its workforce.
 When she traveled to America for professional training, she took the opportunity and learned to drive.
 In May 2011, back in Saudi, Manal sat in her black abaya behind a steering wheel of a car.
 The video of her driving quickly went viral inside the kingdom.

 The first school for girls opened in 1964, two years after the king officially banned slavery.
 It was not a universally popular decision.
 Soldiers had to protect the students.
 The schools were behind high solid walls.
 The school windows were bolted shut and covered so no outside eyes might gaze inside.